 The final consequence of the apathy and “intellectual laziness” is the failure to enlighten the masses – the tendency of post-colonial African Regimes to revert back to autocracy or authoritarianism has prevented the African masses from participating in the process of decolonisation.
 The absence of democracy has led to authoritarian repression which inhibits the ability of the African masses to articulate their interests thus alienating them from participation.
 This process entrenches the seperation between African leaders and the African masses.
 The contradiction arises when African leaders faced with economic problems, are more inclined to seek solutions from the elites in former colonial powers than from, their own constituents, primarily because consolidating a relationship with the core and its elites can strengthen the position of African elites, even if the consequence of this is African leaders pushing their own citizens into desolation.

 The above discussed is an illustration of the manner in which history operates: in a circular fashion.
-Rather than witnessing the destruction of colonial structures, Africans have been subject to a post-colonial reality where the leaders who promised them emancipation and liberation have now usurped colonial authority and now exploit and dominate ironically, them. it is important to note that this analysis does not aim to equate the evils of colonialism but rather highlights the African elites failure to drive a project of true liberation and instead have been complicit in the centralizing of political , social and economic power.
+Rather than witnessing the destruction of colonial structures, Africans have been subject to a post-colonial reality where the leaders who promised them emancipation and liberation have now usurped colonial authority and now exploit and dominate ironically, them.
+It is important to note that this analysis does not aim to equate the evils of colonialism with the present day failings, but rather aims to highlightsthe African elites failure to drive a project of true liberation.

 This lack of economic freedom has presented a majority of South Africans with a contradiction in that the constitution of the republic and legal system sees them as equals, but the structural arrangements of the political economy are shaped in such a way that they can never truly be seen or behave as such.

-In conclusion to better understand the nature of circumstances African societies find themselves in today, it is of crucial importance to analyse the structural limitations but also to be conscious of the fact African leaders had the autonomy and agency to choose a response to the structural limitations they encountered in the process of decolonisation.
+In conclusion to better understand the nature of circumstances African societies find themselves in today, including contemporary South Africa, it is of crucial importance to analyse the structural limitations to liberation but also to be conscious of the role that elites play in entrenching systems of exploitation.

 By Bongi Maseko